imagicbell/imagicbell.github.io/_posts/2018-1-20-orthographic-camera-computing.md

 ---
-title:  "Restric Object In Specified Scree Area Using Orthographic Camera"
+title:  "Restrict Object In Specified Screen Area Using Orthographic Camera"
 date:   "2018-01-20T15:00:00+08:00"
 categories: Unity
+description: An algorithm to make objects displayed in a defined rectangle area on screen.
 ---